 All accidents and visits to the medical room are logged on our school information system, and parents will receive an email notification of the issue and any treatment that was given.
 If a serious accident occurs at school or a child becomes ill, the school will contact the parents or alternative adult notified on your child's personal data form.
-If this proves difficult, the school would monitor the child and would phone 999 in any case of an emergency.
+If this proves difficult, the school will monitor the child and phone 999 in any case of an emergency.

-Wellbeing and mental health (MHFAs)
+Wellbeing and mental health

 As well as the physical wellbeing of the children in our care, we are well aware of the importance of emotional and social wellbeing if our pupils are to thrive.
 We have trained mental health first aiders (MHFAs) among our staff, and their pictures are displayed around the school site so that children know who they are.
 For any child who has a greater need, there is counselling available from professional counsellors within Stephen Perse.
+Please contact your child's form teacher in the first instance if you would like any more information about this at any point.

+iPads/digital information

-iPads/digital information (including mobile phones)
+(including mobile phones)

-We are a digital school and use iPads to enhance the learning experience that our pupils receive.
-The iPad also provides our teachers with a greater insight into how our pupils best like to learn as well as providing richer feedback once work is completed and handed in through our digital classrooms (Google Classroom).
-We use Google Apps for Education for the curation and storage of work and we encourage our parents to download these apps at home.
-Logging in with your pupils details enables you to have a great insight into the work that your children are completing on a daily basis.
-There is information contained within our curriculum maps (posted at the beginning of each new term to our website) that explains what key apps we use in school.
+We are a digital school and use iPads to enhance the learning experience for our pupils.
+The iPad also provides our teachers with a greater insight into how our pupils best like to learn as well as allowing them to provide richer feedback once work is completed and handed in through our digital classrooms (Google Classroom).
+We use Google Apps for Education for the curation and storage of work, and we encourage our parents to download these apps at home.
+Logging in with your child's details enables you to have a greater insight into the work that your child is completing on a daily basis.
+There is information contained within our curriculum maps (posted at the beginning of each new term to our website) that explains which key apps we use in school.

-Home technology should remain at home with the exception of pupils who carry mobile phones for the purpose of communicating with families if they are walking themselves to or from school.
-For pupils who do bring their phone into school for this purpose we ask that it is switched off and handed in at reception for collection at the end of the school day.
-Watches that are able to receive phone networks are not permitted to be worn by our pupils.
-Smart watches are permissable but must not have cellular capability.
-Where possible 'school mode' should be activated on them.
+Home technology should remain at home, with the exception of pupils who carry mobile phones for the purpose of communicating with families if they are walking themselves to or from school.
+For pupils who do bring their phone into school for this purpose, it must be switched off and handed in at reception on arrival at school for collection at the end of the school day.
+Watches that are able to receive phone networks are not permitted to be worn by our pupils during the school day.